 For some reason October reminded me of The Big Sick (another movie I wanted to see again as soon it finished) even though the leads Dan and Shiuli aren’t romantically inclined like the real life couple Kumail Nanjiani and Emily Gordon in the former.
 Perhaps because like The Big Sick, October dealt with something catastrophic happening out of the blue with humour.

 Dan finds a cause which changes the direction of his life.
 He insinuates himself into something which actually isn’t any of his business.
-And through this obstinacy and refusal to even admit a negative outcome or become jaded he actually gives hope to a family in a trying time, in a situation devoid of much hope.
+And through his obstinacy and refusal to even entertain a negative outcome and become jaded, he gives hope to a family in a trying time, in a situation devoid of much hope.

 The cinematography by Avik Mukhopadhyay is amazing; the quiet moments never drag but allow you to appreciate what is unfolding with an intensity that is immersive.
 The changing of seasons while circumstances in life’s barely keep pace with it is captured well.
 It took me back to a time in my life when I couldn’t do much except note the passage of seasons.
 This is what good cinema does, you experience the film and connect it with the story of your life.

 The writing by Juhi Chaturvedi is sharp and nuanced.
-She continues to mine humour from unexpected places like was evident in the spectacular Piku.
-The original score by Shantanu Moitra is sublime and reminded me of Dhobi Ghat’s theme by Gustavo Santaolalla (I have been his fan since Brokeback Mountain).
+She continues to mine humour from unexpected places like was evident in superbly funny, Piku.
+The original score by Shantanu Moitra is sublime and reminded me of Dhobi Ghat’s theme by Gustavo Santaolalla (I have been his fan since the days of Brokeback Mountain).

 How do you turn off the machines which are keeping a human being you have loved for so long alive?
-I used to say to my family members to turn off the machines if I am ever in that position but it’s a difficult decision to make when it involves your loved ones, especially in the absence of a will and in someone so young.
+I used to say to my family to turn off the machines if I am ever in such a position but it’s a difficult decision to make when it involves your loved ones, especially in the absence of a will, and in someone so young.
 Shiuli isn’t in a position to decide anything because in our country young people don’t have wills.

 The pragmatist in the family, Shiuli’s uncle, and the voice of reason brings dejection to the whole family with his pessimistic outlook when they are vulnerable and need hope to pull through.
 Dan shows that hope is not what you wait for, hope is what you bring to the table, if survival is your goal.
 The audacity of hope when one is young is immense and Dan’s fierce optimism is proof that you can turn a potentially devastating situation around by changing your perspective.
 There is no way you come out of it unchanged or unscathed, and life is made of experiences like that.

 Dan, played superbly by Varun Dhawan, is a believer.
-And after all life has thrown at me I still remain one though I am loathe to admit it even to myself.
+And after all that life has thrown at me I still remain one though I am loathe to admit it, even to myself.
 I am glad some things never change; some certainties make life livable.

 The film is brave, experimental, real and funny, and deserves your time and hard earned money.
 October is sad but hopeful and sometimes hope is all you need.
 I don’t know what to say about the film except what I felt personally.
 I am far from an objective observer though I try very hard to be one.